Is the cost to play golf holding you back from picking up the sport?

 The key to playing golf well is consistency, and you will only develop that by hitting as many balls as possible.
 The driving range allows you to build your swing without suffering any consequences for bad shots.

-If you’re serious about picking up golf and joining your mates on the course, you’ll probably want to visit the range once or twice a week to practice what you have learned in recent lessons with your teacher.
+If you’re serious about picking up golf and joining your mates on the course, you’ll probably want to visit the range once or twice a week to practise what you have learned in recent lessons with your teacher.
 You won’t have fun playing on the course until you can consistently hit the ball with an idea of where it’s going!

 The driving range will cost between £5 – £10 per trip.
 If you don’t own your own golf clubs you’ll need to factor in an extra few quid for club hire.